Ansh8700/90DaysOfDevOps/2025/linux/Task1.md

-# Linux User & Access Configuration
+# 1️⃣ Linux User & Group Management

 This task outlines the configuration of a secure user environment on a Linux system.
 We will create a new user, assign them to a team group, enable administrative privileges, and restrict SSH access to control remote logins.